apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 1. It must be a song I really liked from that particular month.
 This may mean I discovered it in that month, or having some heavy rotations during the month.

-2. After featuring a song from a certain artist, I can't feature another of their song for another 12 months.
-Out of all the rules this will be the one that I will enforce on myself as a hard constraint.
-The 12 months is an arbitrary number which might change at some point, but will try to at least make it a point to not repeat artists unless I _really_ like their song in that month.
+2. After featuring a song from a certain artist, I can't feature another of their song for another ~~12 months~~ 6 months.
+Out of all the rules this will be the one that I will enforce on myself as a hard constraint. ~~The 12 months is an arbitrary number which might change at some point, but will try to at least make it a point to not repeat artists unless I really like their song in that month.~~ Ended up shortening this period because 12 months is a bit too long that I may already get back on a cycle to really listening to someone again.
+And life is too short for such constraints anyway.

 3. A softer rule related to the one previous -- I will (try to) not feature songs from artists that were picked as my latest AOTY (see [here](/posts/music/aoty)), and discourage ones that were AOTY at some point before as well.